chen-siyuan/awg/README.md

 # AMC Worksheet Generator

+**AM TRYING TO TRANSLATE THIS TO JAVA VIA JSOUP CUZ I DISLIKE PYTHON**

 AWG generates worksheets consisting of problems from [past AMC exams](https://artofproblemsolving.com/wiki/index.php/AMC_Problems_and_Solutions) for **personal practice** purposes.
 It uses [Requests](https://requests.readthedocs.io/en/master/) and [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to extract individual problems (text with formulas and diagrams) from [AOPS](https://artofproblemsolving.com/wiki/index.php/AMC_Problems_and_Solutions).
 It then writes the problems into a LaTeX file and exports it to a PDF using [PyLaTeX](https://jeltef.github.io/PyLaTeX/current/).

 ## Acknowledgement